bcgov/sso-requests/packages/authz/README.md

 a team admin. `TEAM_SCOPED_PERMISSIONS` names the split and the preset tests hold it.

-## Two halves of the vocabulary

-The first nine permissions are team-scoped: what a team role confers, what a team API account resolves to, and the only permissions an organization-facing preset may contain.
-The rest are admin-scoped — the IdP approval flags, lifespans, a custom client id, restricted IdPs, the in-flight delete — and reach an actor only through a Keycloak client role, converted by the app.
-No preset contains one, and `team-admin` is an enumerated list rather than `[...PERMISSIONS]` so that adding an admin-scoped permission changes nothing for a team admin. `TEAM_SCOPED_PERMISSIONS` names the split and the preset tests hold it.

 ## What deliberately lives elsewhere

 - **Session RBAC** (`appPermissions`, `teamPermissions` in